Pascal-Bliem/error-control-statistical-tests/README.md

 </p>

 If you **do** have Python, Jupyter, and all [dependencies](./environment.yml) installed, you can just download the repository and run it on your local machine.
 The main project is contained in a [Jupyter notebook](./Error_control_in_statistics.ipynb) but you will also need the utility scripts in this repo, and the already simulated data in the [./data](./data) directory may come in handy.

+I hope you'll enjoy reading it, thanks a lot for your interest!